bambinos/kulprit/docs/index.rst

 .. |Black| image:: https://img.shields.io/badge/code%20style-black-000000.svg
     :target: https://github.com/ambv/black

 Variable selection refers to the process of identifying the most relevant variables in a model from a larger set of predictors.
-When performing this process we usually assume that variables contribute unevenly to the outcome and we want to identify the most important ones.
+When performing this process, we usually assume that variables contribute unevenly to the outcome, and we want to identify the most important ones.
 Sometimes we also care about the order in which variables are included in the model.

-Besides this documentation, we also recommend you to read `Advances in projection predictive inference <https://projecteuclid.org/journals/statistical-science/volume-40/issue-1/Advances-in-Projection-Predictive-Inference/10.1214/24-STS949.full>`_.
+Besides this documentation, we also recommend that you  read `Advances in projection predictive inference <https://projecteuclid.org/journals/statistical-science/volume-40/issue-1/Advances-in-Projection-Predictive-Inference/10.1214/24-STS949.full>`_.
 The paper is not about Kulprit, but introduces the theory behind Kulprit and also provides some practical advice.
 You may also find this `guide <https://avehtari.github.io/modelselection/CV-FAQ.html>`_ on Cross-Validation and model selection is useful.
 A quick guide to variable selection and related tools in the PyMC ecosystem can be found `here <https://arviz-devs.github.io/Exploratory-Analysis-of-Bayesian-Models/Chapters/Variable_selection.html>`_

-Kulprit is under active development so use it with care.
 If you find any bugs or have any feature requests, please open an `issue <https://github.com/bambinos/kulprit/issues>`_ on GitHub.

 Installation
 ============

-Kulprit requires a working Python interpreter (3.10+).
+Kulprit requires a working Python interpreter (3.11+).
 We recommend installing Python and key numerical libraries using the `Anaconda Distribution <https://www.anaconda.com/products/individual#Downloads>`_, which has one-click installers available on all major platforms.

 Assuming a standard Python environment is installed on your machine (including pip), Kulprit itself can be installed in one line using pip: